django-cms/django-cms/README.rst

 ..
 ATTENTION:: To propose features, always open pull requests on the **develop** branch.
    It's the branch for features that will go into the next django CMS feature release.

+   For fixes for 3.1.x releases, please work on **support/3.0.x** which contains the next patch release for 3.1.x series.

    For fixes for 3.0.x releases, please work on **support/3.0.x** which contains the next patch release for 3.0.x series.